divio/divio-cloud-docs/introduction/aldryn/aldryn-django-04-add-application.rst

 Make changes and deploy them
 ===================================

-Next, we're going to install a new package, `Django Axes <https://github.com/jazzband/django-axes>`_, into the project (Django Axes keeps track of log-in attempts).
+Next, we're going to install a new package, `Django Axes <https://github.com/jazzband/django-axes>`_, into the application (Django Axes keeps track of log-in attempts).
 Then we'll test it and deploy it to the cloud.

 .. _tutorial-add-requirements: